coinables/segwitaddress/README.md

    Import as native(bech32) segwit:
  	`importprivkey('p2wpkh:L5eaxGKPZZMnanjxDzBd82VaxnHAE6MmBojiEFAVTM9mWZEhMMqG')`

-4. Troubleshooting
+4. Contributing

- * If your webcam QR code scanner is not working when using an offline version it is recommended to try running the page from a local XAMPP server.

-Please feel encouraged to contribute.
+ * Please feel encouraged to contribute to this project.
+ * Anyone can create an issue if you find a bug or have a suggestion.
+ * If you are a developer feel free to submit a pull request or fork.

 =======